hashicorp/terraform-provider-google/website/docs/d/compute_instance.html.markdown

 * `name` - (Optional) The name of the instance.
 One of `name` or `self_link` must be provided.

-* `desired_status` - (Optional) The desired status of the instance.
-Can be set as either "RUNNING" or "TERMINATED".

 ---

 * `project` - (Optional) The ID of the project in which the resource belongs.